Laderlappen-2/Hardware/README.md

 # Hardware

 ## Description
-This repository belongs to the Hardware guys :)
+This repository belongs to the Hardware guys :D